LumiSpy/lumispy/doc/source/user_guide/signal_axis.rst

 it is converted into a :external:py:class:`hyperspy.signal.BaseSignal` object before the transformation.

-See :ref:`fitting_variance-label` for more general information on data variance in the context of model fitting and the HyperSpy documentation on `setting the noise properties
+See :ref:`fitting_variance` for more general information on data variance in the context of model fitting and the HyperSpy documentation on `setting the noise properties
 <https://hyperspy.org/hyperspy-doc/current/user_guide/signal.html?highlight=variance_linear_model#setting-the-noise-properties>`_.